alexanderdouglasbrown/JSGamework/README.md

 ##### Mouse
 Use the provided `JSG.mouse.x` and `JSG.mouse.y` so that the mouse cursor plays nicely with the scalar.

+Use `JSG.mouse.click` or `JSG.mouse.release` to listen for and handle clicks.

 ##### Keyboard
 `JSG.keyboard.keyList` is an array of all the keys being pressed.
 If, for example, you want to check if 'A' is being pressed, use:
 ```javascript